DoxRunner

 Recording tips

-Before starting, open the test case and navigate down to the Steps section.
+Before starting, open the test case and navigate down to the Transaction Timers section.
 Keep the left three columns in view - the Step Number, the Notes, and, optionally, the Step Name.

 If you are unable to keep the application and these three columns in view at the same time, then at least keep them handy.